mosn/htnn/MAINTAIN.md

 * Update the versions of istio, envoy and go-control-plane package in the `go.mod` and `go.sum`.
 * Update the link `/envoy/v1.xx.y/configuration/` in the doc to the new Envoy version.
 And `istio/istio/xxx` to the new Istio version.
 * Update the charts' dependency versions used in the `manifests/charts/*/Chart.yaml`.

+If this is a minor version upgrade, please follow the additional steps below:

+* Sync the `manifests/charts/htnn-controller/*` to the latest istio's istiod chart.